 The U.S. Department of Energy’s (DOE) Oak Ridge National Laboratory (ORNL) is the nation’s largest multi-program science and technology laboratory.
 ORNL's mission has grown and expanded through the years, and now it is at the forefront of supercomputing, advanced manufacturing, materials research, neutron science, clean energy, and national security.

-Originally known as Clinton Laboratories, ORNL was established in 1943 to carry out a single, well-defined mission: the pilot-scale production and separation of plutonium for the World War II Manhattan Project.
-The laboratory was also highly involved in isotope research and production.
-From this foundation, ORNL has evolved into a unique resource for addressing important national and global energy and environmental issues.
-However, amid the modern infrastructure are numerous old, contaminated buildings and area’s remaining from past operations and waste practices.
+Originally known as Clinton Laboratories, ORNL was established in 1943 to conduct the pilot-scale production and separation of plutonium for the World War II Manhattan Project.
+The laboratory was also highly involved in reactor designs and isotope research and production.

-The main ORNL site occupies approximately 4,470 acres and includes facilities in two valleys—Bethel Valley and Melton Valley.
-For site cleanup purposes, EM has divided ORNL by these two major valleys.
+The ORNL site occupies approximately 4,470 acres and includes facilities in two areas—Bethel Valley and Melton Valley.
 Bethel Valley, which includes the central campus area of ORNL, includes reactor facilities, isotope production facilities, waste treatment facilities, and research facilities.
 Melton Valley includes reactor facilities, research facilities, waste treatment facilities, and waste management areas.